nicolaspearson/nestjs.dellingr/README.md

 # Make a copy of the default environment variables
 cp .env.example .env
 ```

-### AWS

-Locally no additional configuration for `AWS` is required.
-We use
-[`localstack`](https://localstack.cloud/) in the development environment.

-There is a seeding process that automatically creates an `S3` bucket if the `SEED_ENVIRONMENT`
-environment variable is set to `true`.

-The following is important for a **production** environment:

-- A new bucket that will contain `document` uploads will need to be created, access must be
-  granted for a user to write to this bucket, and the `AWS` credentials need to be set accordingly.
-- All `AWS_*` environment variables except for the `AWS_ENDPOINT` (which is optional and only
-  required in the **development** environment) MUST be set.

 ### Building, Running, and Testing the Application